TanglesTheHobbit/CovalonExpeditions/README.md

 Buckle up fuckos we're on a crash course to learning how the fuck github works and it's the blind leading the blind.

-When you wanna update the mentors module you need to follow these steps:
+When you wanna update the expedition module you need to follow these steps:

 1.Complete all of the updates you need to make in Foundry.
 Update actor sheets, images, etc.